Denoising the Future: Top-p Distributions for Moving Through Time: Bounding the Approximation Error

 \end{proof}

+Please note that Theorem~\ref{theorem:error_bound} holds for both, HMM$_{off}$ and HMM$_{on}$, approaches.
 We highlight that Theorem~\ref{theorem:error_bound} helps an agent to decide whether to use the top-$p$ approach beforehand based on the error bound.
 Moreover, the exact total variation can be calculated for individual HMMs.
 In the next section, we substantiate our theoretical margin of error empirically, show a reduced runtime for inference, and an increased sparsity.